ASH: Archaic Sealed Heat: Plot

-Aceshin XV sacrifices herself to hold back Bamyganant so the party can escape by airship back to Sumnelthia to stop the King.
-The Fire Dragon unexpectedly shields the ship from Sumnelthia's defence guns, and they learn that Bamyganant allied with the King to secure the Mechanics' future domination of the world.
+Aceshin XV sacrifices herself to hold back Bamyganant so the party can escape on airship back to Sumnelthia to stop the King.
+The Fire Dragon unexpectedly shields the ship from Sumnelthia's defence guns, and they learn Bamyganant allied with the King to secure the Mechanics' future domination of the world.
 Bamyganant and the King respectively place Cootrolan and Dan under their control, turning them against the party.
-Dan briefly recovers when Bamyganant kills the King after activating the Mechanic army, generating a giant Fire Dragon, but then the party sacrifices itself to save Aisya from its attack.
-Cootrolan is left to guard the present-day core of Bamyganant.
-Aisya is saved from despairing by Aceshin XV, who returns in ash form.
-Her companions revive as ash, revealing the Fire Dragon's purpose is to test human worth and reset the planet if they fail.
-Now the world's balance between black and white energy has been destroyed, Aisya fights and defeats Bamyganant, first by Cootrolan sacrificing itself to destroy Bamyganant's present-day core, then when the party defeat Bamyganant when the world's black energy preserves him.
-The Mechanic future is erased and the world restored, and the last Fire Dragon asks Aisya her wish; Aisya wishes for a "future", and the Fire Dragon restores all turned to ashes to life including Bullnequ.
+Dan briefly recovers when Bamyganant kills the King after activating the Mechanic army and generating a giant Fire Dragon.
+The party sacrifices itself to save Aisya from its attack, and Cootrolan is left to guard the present-day core of Bamyganant.
+Aceshin XV returns in ash form along with Aisya's companions, who reveal the Fire Dragon's purpose is to test human worth and reset the planet if they fail.
+With the world's balance between black and white energy destroyed, Aisya fights and defeats Bamyganant, first by Cootrolan sacrificing itself to destroy Bamyganant's present-day core, then when the party defeats him when the world's black energy preserves him.
+The Mechanic future is erased and the world restored, and the last Fire Dragon asks Aisya her wish; Aisya wishes for a "future", and the Fire Dragon resurrects those turned to ashes, including Bullnequ.